How Much Should You Spend on Gifts for Acquaintances?

 There’s No One-Size-Fits-All Amount

-“There is no blanket amount to spend on a gift because there are many factors that should go into making that decision,” said Alissa Van Volkom, head of consumer deposits, products and payments at TD Bank.
+“There is no blanket amount to spend on a gift because there are many factors that should go into making that decision,” said Alissa Van Volkom, chief marketing officer of retail investor group for Vanguard.
 Consider what you can comfortably spend on a gift that fits into your overall budget.
 Volkom added that setting a budget prior to spending can help create a stress-free experience.

 Of course, you’re probably hoping for some hard numbers to work with.
 It will largely depend on the type of event.
 For example, if you’re invited to a wedding, it’s appropriate to spend around $50-$75 on a gift — even if you don’t know the couple that well.
 If the items on their registry are above that threshold, feel free to purchase a gift card to one of the stores where they’re registered instead.